ziyangpsy/PainEmpathy_EEG_Decoding/README.md

 Contains scripts for decoding Pain Empathy from EEG data and slides for Labmeeting.

-:Data and preprint links will be provided soon
+Data and preprint links will be provided soon